The term e-commerce has become an integral part of the modern digital landscape, with businesses and consumers alike engaging in transactions online.

 ---|---|

-Ecommerce | A more modern, simplified version with no hyphen. |
+Ecommerce | A modern, simplified version without a hyphen, popular in digital marketing. |

-eCommerce | Capitalized “E” and “C,” often used in branding. |
+eCommerce | Capitalized “E” and “C,” often used in branding and company names. |

-e-Com | An abbreviation, occasionally used in informal contexts. |
+E-com | An abbreviated version, occasionally used in informal settings. |

-E-com | A shortened version of “e-commerce.” |
+e-Com | A shortened variation of “e-commerce.” |

 Despite these variations, “e-commerce” and “ecommerce” are by far the most commonly used forms.